 A driver of a vehicle shall yield the right-of-way to a pedestrian crossing the highway within a crosswalk when the pedestrian is upon the vehicle's half of the highway, or when the pedestrian is approaching so closely from the opposite half of the highway as to be in danger.

-The driver of a vehicle: (a) Shall stop in obedience to the direction or traffic-control signal of a school crossing guard; and (b) Shall not proceed until the highway is clear of all persons, including, without limitation, the school crossing guard.
+or traffic-control signal of a school crossing guard; and (b) Shall not proceed until the highway is clear of all persons, including, without limitation, the school crossing guard.